 - Forcible vomiting.
 The father makes a big point of stressing that.
 Very “intense”, he says.

 - Vomiting with appetite.
 Very peculiar!
 This is the most peculiar symptom in the case!
 As soon as I heard that, I said, “Oh wow!
-I sure hope this is in the Repertory!”
+I sure hope that’s in the Repertory!”
 It’s more typical to have an aversion to food in such a situation.
 This symptom is so peculiar, we are sure the remedy has to be there!
 As it turns out, there are only 4 remedies in that rubric, meaning that from 3,000 homeopathic remedies, we are down to 4, just by discerning what’s peculiar in the case!